Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

-\begin{proof} Let us consider the total number of tokens located in $S$ in round $t$.
+\begin{proof} Let us consider the total number of tokens located in $S$ at the end of round $t$.
 Define

-Since the time-interval $[0,t]$ is $(n,n^{-2})$--smoothing, every token is located at a fixed node in $S$ with probability at most $2/n$ (cf.~\lemref{boundbymixinglemma}).
-Hence we can bound the expectation of $Z$: By \lemref{chernofftoken} we have
+where $w_i^{(t)}$ is the location (node) of the token $i$ at the end of round $t$.
+Since the time-interval $[0,t]$ is $(n,n^{-2})$--smoothing, every token is located at a fixed node in $S$ with probability at most $2/n$ (cf.~\lemref{boundbymixinglemma}), which implies By \lemref{chernofftoken}, we have that